Single-Particle Decoherence Can Improve Spin-Squeezing Generated In Collective Dynamics

 One can therefore dynamically approach and even cross the critical point $\Upsilon_c$ as the system evolves.
 This is confirmed by the strong correlation between the timing of the crossing of the threshold atom number, $N^{\mbox{eff}}(t^*)$ [determined from $\Upsilon^{\mbox{eff}}(t^*)=\Upsilon_c$ and indicated by a dashed horizontal line in Fig.~\ref{fig3}(b)] and the loss of squeezing for $t>t^*$ for the different $\gamma_s$.
 This provides evidence that squeezing is dynamically lost as the system effectively transitions from the superradiant to normal phases, corresponding to the crossover from squeezed to unsqueezed regimes in the collective model.

 However, in Fig.~\ref{fig3}(b), we observe a small quantitative disagreement between these timescales.
-To confirm the idea that squeezing disappears as a result of $\Upsilon^{\mbox{eff}}$ crossing to the normal phase and demonstrate that the observed deviation in the averaged quantities is a result of quantum noise, in Figure \ref{fig3}(c) we perform investigation of individual trajectories, which mimic a typical experimental realization.
+To confirm the idea that squeezing disappears as a result of $\Upsilon^{\mbox{eff}}$ crossing to the normal phase and demonstrate that the observed deviation in the averaged quantities is a result of quantum noise, in Fig.~\ref{fig3}(c) we perform investigation of individual trajectories, which mimic a typical experimental realization.
 We use these trajectories to simulate the open system dynamics via a Monte-Carlo wavefunction method which unravels the evolution of the density matrix [Eq.~(\ref{eqn_master})] into an ensemble of pure state wavefunctions evolving accordingly to a non-Hermitian Hamiltonian.
-Dissipation is further incorporated within each of these independent trajectories by stochastic jumps that project the wavefunction (see SM).
+Dissipation is further incorporated within each of these independent trajectories by stochastic jumps that project the wavefunction \cite{SM}.
 As shown in Figure \ref{fig3}(c), in a single trajectory squeezing features an abrupt change in behavior exactly for $t>t^*$.
+However, as visible in Fig.~\ref{fig3}, the fact that $t^*$ varies from trajectory to trajectory explains, on the one hand, the moderate discrepancy in timescales mentioned above and, on the other, the net reduction on the optimal observed squeezing when an average over many trajectories is taken.
+The later is necessary to recover the master equation results.
+Related to this last point, we note that these results indicate that sources of technical noise, such as shot-to-shot fluctuations in atom number will need to be kept sufficiently small (\textit{i.e.}, sub-Poissonian) as they can also lead to a smearing out of the crossover into the superradiant phase and reduce the achievable squeezing overall.

 In Fig.~\ref{fig4}(a) we investigate the minimum squeezing obtained in the transient dynamics, after the initial collective minimum, as a function of the normalized drive amplitude $\Upsilon$ and spontaneous emission rate $\gamma_s/\Gamma$.
-The introduction of spontaneous emission, ($\gamma_s/\Gamma \neq 0$) clearly improves the attainable squeezing within the region of $\Upsilon_c^{\prime} < \Upsilon < \Upsilon_c$ relative to the collective case ($\gamma_s/\Gamma = 0$, shown in the lower strip).
+The introduction of spontaneous emission ($\gamma_s/\Gamma \neq 0$) clearly improves the attainable squeezing within the region of $\Upsilon_c^{\prime} < \Upsilon < \Upsilon_c$ relative to the collective case ($\gamma_s/\Gamma = 0$, shown in the lower strip).
 This improvement occurs for even relatively small values of $\gamma_s$, although as $\gamma_s$ is increased the best transient squeezing, attained for $\Upsilon$ approaching $\Upsilon_c$, gradually degrades.
 On the other hand, for $\Upsilon < \Upsilon_c^{\prime}$ a stable steady-state is quickly reached and squeezing is not enhanced by introducing single-particle decoherence.
-For computational reasons the numerical results of Fig.~\ref{fig4}(a) were obtained using a truncated cumulant expansion (see SM).